 a 2017 Drive Electric Week event outside of Charlottesville, VA

 Short of bringing one home yourself, talking to a local owner is likely the best way to understand what life with an electric vehicle is really like, and why they are widely understood to be the future of transportation.
-EV owners are a passionate bunch, eager to explain the myriad benefits they experience on a daily basis: lower maintenance costs, quieter rides, cheaper fueling, and acceleration that must be experienced to be believed (here is a 60-sec video summarizing some of the most compelling benefits).
+EV owners are a passionate bunch, eager to explain the myriad benefits of EVs they experience on a daily basis: lower maintenance costs, quieter rides, cheaper fueling, and acceleration that must be experienced to be believed (here is a 60-sec video summarizing some of the most compelling benefits).
 It’s enough to convince many owners, like Bill and Claire Ober of Crozet, who brought their Tesla Model S to yesterday’s Drive Electric Week event outside of Charlottesville, Virginia, to say goodbye to gasoline: “We’re never buying another car that isn’t electric.”
 Thanks to the solar panels Bill and Claire have on their roof at home, they are literally driving on sunshine: “Our solar panels provide about 98% of the electricity we consume, including what we use to power our car,” Bill reported.

 Generation 180 is dedicated to advancing consumer awareness and adoption of these new energy choices.
 Products like electric vehicles and rooftop solar have recently reached a level of economic viability that have enabled people like the Obers to take control over their energy decisions in ways never before possible.